ccxt/ccxt/wiki/Manual.md

 - **L3**: most detailed level with no aggregation where each order is separate from other orders.
 This LOD naturally contains duplicates in the output.
 So, if two orders have equal prices they are **not** merged together and it's up to the exchange's matching engine to decide on their priority in the stack.
 You don't really need L3 detail for successful trading.
 In fact, you most probably don't need it at all.
 Therefore some exchanges don't support it and always return aggregated order books.

 If you want to get an L2 order book, whatever the exchange returns, use the `fetchL2OrderBook(symbol, limit, params)` or `fetch_l2_order_book(symbol, limit, params)` unified method for that.

+The `limit` argument does not guarantee that the number of bids or asks will always be equal to `limit`.
+It designates the upper boundary or the maximum, so at some moment in time there may be less than `limit` bids or asks, but never more than `limit` bids or asks.
+This is the case when the exchange does not have enough orders on the orderbook.

 ### Market Price